implico/email-framework/README.md

 ### Initializing the app

 Just run `composer install` in the directory you have cloned this repository into.
-Copy the `samples` directory into desired location (where you want to keep your projects) and change its name to e.g. `email-projects`.
-Of course, you can remove all example projects if you wish, but you will probably need the `plain` example for bootstraping.
+Create a directory for your project in your desired location.
+See the [examples section](#examples) to see how to start a new project.